Reilly Opelka: 2023-25: Return to Top 100, 100th win, ATP final

-Despite these injury concerns, he made a victorious start at the 2025 Australian Open, defeating Belgian Gauthier Onclin.
+Despite these injury concerns, Opelka made a victorious start at the 2025 Australian Open, defeating Belgian Gauthier Onclin.
 He lost to Tomáš Macháč in five sets in the second round.

-At the 2025 Libéma Open Opelka reached the semifinals as a lucky loser, defeating top seed Daniil Medvedev, after three consecutive double faults from the Russian in the last three service points of the deciding tiebreak.
+At the 2025 Libéma Open, Opelka reached the semifinals as a lucky loser, defeating top seed Daniil Medvedev, after three consecutive double faults from the Russian in the last three service points of the deciding tiebreak.
 He was the second lucky loser to advance to the 's-Hertogenbosch semifinals after Rinky Hijikata in 2023.

+Personal life

+Opelka credits tennis coach Tom Gullikson, whom his father knew from playing golf, for much of his early development as a player.
+He is close friends with countryman Taylor Fritz and was the best man at Fritz's wedding.
+He also has a long friendship with tennis legend Venus Williams.

+Opelka's uncle is radio talk show host Mike Opelka.

+The American is an avid supporter of Chicago-based sports teams, namely the Chicago Bulls (NBA), the Chicago Bears (NFL) the Chicago Blackhawks (NHL), and the Chicago White Sox (MLB).
+He is a supporter of the SS Lazio soccer team.